CliffS/mustache-file/README.md

 searched in order, both for the original template and for each partial.
 Relative paths are surched from the current working directory.

+If it is not passed, templates will be loaded from the current working directory.

 ### Example:

     must = new Mustache({